JohnPAguirre/AtlantaAstronomyPiFinderPresentation/presentation/john-digital-finder-scopes.md

 ---

-## Traditional Finders Are Great… Until They Aren't
+## Traditional Finders Are Greatâ€¦ Until They Aren't
-- **RACI finders** — magnified, upright view; great for star-hopping with an atlas
+- **RACI finders** â€” magnified, upright view; great for star-hopping with an atlas
-- **Telrad** — concentric circles match star chart overlays; both eyes open
+- **Telrad** â€” concentric circles match star chart overlays; both eyes open
-- **Red dot finders** — simple, light, universal — every beginner scope ships with one
+- **Red dot finders** â€” simple, light, universal â€” every beginner scope ships with one

 All three require you to *already know the sky*